slarse/trustfull-demonstrator/README.md

-# trustfull-demonstrator
+# Media branch

-Code for the demonstrator of the Trustfull project
+Stores images to be used by the main README, avoiding polluting the main branch's tree.